spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/backend-api-integration-guide.md

 ---
-title: Back End API feature integration
+title: Backend API feature integration
-description: Integrate the Back End API into your project
+description: Integrate the Backend API into your project
 template: feature-integration-guide-template
 ---

-# Back End API feature integration
+# Backend API feature integration

-This document describes how to integrate the [Back End API]({link to a respective feature overview}) into a Spryker project.
+This document describes how to integrate the [Backend API]({link to a respective feature overview}) into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Back End API feature core.
+Follow the steps below to install the Backend API feature core.

 ### Prerequisites